-In the past year, airways round the world have launched additional routes to diverse cities in Brazil.
+In the past year, airways around the world have launched additional routes to diverse cities in Brazil.
 In November 2018, Brazil’s largest airline, GOL, launched new direct routes from Brazil to Miami and Orlando.
-Virgin Atlantic and Norwegian Air also announced new direct flights from London to São Paulo and Rio de Janeiro, respectively.
+Virgin Atlantic and Norwegian Air also announced new direct flights from London to São Paulo and Rio de Janeiro.

 American Airlines is the leading carrier with routes from America to Brazil, with direct flights to São Paulo, Rio de Janeiro, Brasilia, and Manaus.
 “American Airlines applauds the Brazilian government for instituting a no-visa requirement on the way to permit for US, Canadian, Japanese and Australian site visitors to journey to Brazil without a visa,” Martha Pantin, director of corporate communications at American Airlines, advised CNN in an email.